JuliaData/NewlineLexers.jl/README.md

 ## Acknowledgement

 This package was heavily inspired by the [simdjson](https://github.com/simdjson/simdjson) library by Daniel Lemire, namely by his branchless approach to finding escape characters which we reused almost verbatim where applicable.

+## Note

+To avoid codegen issues with PackageCompiler we disable the usage of avx2/sse3/clmul instructions unless `NEWLINELEXERS_NATIVE` variable is set.